Children's Dental care, Pediatric Dentist

 Self-Confidence and Appearance: Discolored or missing teeth can lead to children developing a poor self-image of themselves.
 If they feel that their smile or teeth don’t look healthy or white, they may begin to refrain from smiling and wanting to show their teeth.
 This lack of confidence in their appearance will have a lasting effect on their belief in themselves and their social lives.

 Spreading Infections Across Other Teeth: Cavities can and will spread to other teeth if untreated.
-It is commonly thought that cavities are unlike other diseases or infections, that they cannot be spread.
+It is commonly thought that cavities, unlike other diseases or infections, cannot be spread.
 Cavities surely can and will spread to other teeth in the mouth if untreated.
 Cavities can also be spread to other people!
-It is important to treat cavities, so they not only destroy a tooth but that do not set off other cavities in the mouth.
+It is important to treat cavities so they don’t destroy a single tooth and set off other cavities in the mouth.

 How Do I Spot When My Child Requires Dental Fillings for Cavities?

-It’s always harder spotting cavities early when it’s not your own mouth.
+It’s always harder to spot cavities early when it’s not your mouth.
 However, if your child is complaining about sensitivity or pain in their mouth, it may be caused by the formation of a cavity.
 If your child complains about sensitivity or pain when they eat foods that are cold or hard, it can signal cavities.

 The Mayo Clinic lists the following signs of cavity formations: